SalmaKhani123/snowflake-flight-delays/README.md

 # snowflake-flight-delays
-**What this is:** My first Snowflake + GitHub project.
+**What this is:** My first solo Snowflake project.
 I ingested a large DOT/BTS flights CSV into Snowflake, applied simple cleaning rules, and ran basic analyses.

 **How to run (in Snowsight):**
 1) Run `sql/01_workspace_setup.sql`